 TravelSmart Woman does the work for you!

-I’m ahead of you here…TravelSmart Woman has created over 100 boards to help you use Pinterest to plan your travel.
-I’ve been making boards for U.S. cities, countries, travel tips, and special topics such as photography, safety, and apps.
+I’m ahead of you here…TravelSmart Woman has created over 200 boards with 25,000 pins to help you use Pinterest to plan your travel.
+I’ve been making boards for U.S. cities, countries, travel tips, and special topics such as photography, holidays, safety, and apps.
 Every week, I add more–as well as add to existing boards.

 Don’t see what you want?
 Let me know!
 I’ll bump your request to the top of the list!